 You can apply.
 However you need to show clearly how you would bring benefit to the UK research community, and work towards the Institute's vision.
 Being based far away will make it harder to attend UK events.

-I'm based outside of the UK but nearby geographically and don't have an honorary position at a UK institution; am I eligible to apply?
+I'm based outside of the UK and don't have an honorary position at a UK institution; am I eligible to apply?
 I believe that I can demonstrate how my work would benefit the UK research community and the Software Sustainability Institute.
-Attending UK events wouldn't be a problem or significantly more costly than someone who was UK based.
+Attending UK events would not be a problem or significantly more costly than someone who was UK-based.

 Is there anything I cannot use the Fellowship for?